 —-

-*After approximately three weeks of training inside TheraPlan, our average therapist completes a treatment note in five minutes or less.
+*After approximately three weeks of working inside TheraPlan, our average therapist completes a treatment note in five minutes or less.